-The Group Chief/PM or designee should review total expenses in each funding category (participating and non-participating), and accumulation of expenses for each support group, under their program codes on line in AKSAS.
-The Group Chief/PM should periodically compare the buildup of expenses with the support groups' budgets for those program codes.
-If expenses in any budget segment look out of place, review the individual charges via the on-line audit trail or request a printed audit trail from the project control unit.
-Any excessive or potentially erroneous expenses should be brought to the attention of the project control unit, and the support group that charged the expense.
+The Group Chief/PM or designee should review total expenses in each funding category (participating and non-participating), and accumulation of expenses for each support group.
+The Group Chief/PM should periodically compare the buildup of expenses with the support groups' budgets categories.
+If expenses in any budget segment look out of place, review the individual charges via an ALDER on-line audit trail or request a printed audit trail from the project control unit.
+Any excessive or potentially erroneous expenses should be brought to the attention of the project control unit, and the support group that incurred the expense.
 If there is an error the responsible party must initiate the correction.